polar-app/coding-interview-misc1/README.md

 You'll need to run ```npm test``` and then implement each algorithm one at a tim.

-When you're done the interview please commit and push back to your repository so that we can review internally.

 # setup

 ```npm install``` to install all dependencies